Sabeehq11/MoodBoardai/README.md

 - Direct links to curated playlists for each emotional state
 - Configurable music platform preferences

-## 💾 Data Storage with Firestore
+## 💾 Data Storage

-### ☁️ Firestore Database
+### 🏠 Local Storage
-- **Cloud Storage**: All mood entries and settings stored in Firestore
+- All mood entries and settings stored locally on your device
-- **No Authentication Required**: Simplified setup for local desktop use
-- **Automatic Syncing**: Data is saved to Firestore on each mood entry
-- **Fixed User ID**: Uses a local desktop user identifier for data organization

-### 🏠 Local Desktop App Design
-- **Single User**: Designed for personal use on your desktop
-- **Persistent Storage**: Your data is safely stored in Google's Firestore
-- **Offline Tolerance**: App continues to work, syncs when connection returns
-- **Simple Setup**: Just configure Firebase project, no user accounts needed
+- JSON file-based storage for simplicity and reliability
+- No external dependencies required

 ## 🏗️ Technology Stack